manojgayala/POPL1/Language Manual.md

 ## Scope

-The scope of a declaration is the region in the program within which that entity can be referred to by its name, if it is not shadowed.
+The scope of a declaration is the part of program within which that entity can be referred to by its name, if it is not shadowed.
 There are two types of scope to consider: one being lexical scope of an identifiers which is the region of the program within which the identifier's characteristics are understood *and* other being the scope associated with objects and functions with external linkage.

 #### Lexical scope

-The lexical scope of an function or object identifier in an external declaration begins after its declaratin and persists till the end of region in which it was declared.
-The scope of a parameter is from beginning to the end of the function.
+The lexical scope of an function or object identifier in an external declaration begins after its declaration and persists till end of the region in which it was declared.
+The scope of a parameter is from beginning to the end of the block.
-The scope of the label in the whole of code it encloses till its closing tag.

-If an identifier is declared outside of a block and also inside the block, the declaration of the identifier outside the block will be put on hold until the inner block ends.
+If an identifier is declared outside of a block and also inside the block, the declaration of the identifier outside the block will be shadowed until the inner block ends.

 #### Shadowing
-Some declarations may be shadowed in their scope by another declaration of the same name, in such case a simple name cannot be used to refer to the newly declared entity.
+Some declarations may be shadowed in their scope by another declaration of the same name, in such case a simple name cannot be used to refer to the previously declared entity.

 Shadowing applies only to members which would otherwise be inherited.
 * A declaration '*x*' of a type name '*t*' shadows the declaration of any other types name 't' the are in scope at that position where '*x*' occurs thoughout its scope.
 *  A declaration  '*x*' of a parameter named '*t*' shadows the declaration of any other variables named 't' that are in scope at the position where '*x*' occurs thoughout its scope.
 * A  declaration '*x*' of a variable  named '*t*' shadows the declaration of any other parameter / variables named 't' that are in scope at the position where '*x*' occurs thoughout its scope.